 • Soon after separation of the Megha-Tropiques spacecraft from PSLV, ISTRAC (ISRO's Telemetry Tracking and Command Network) of Bangalore confirmed that the satellite had been placed very precisely into its intended circular orbit.

-The PIM (Payload Instrument Module) provides accommodation for three payload instruments (Figure 18): MADRAS, SAPHIR and ScaRaB.
+The PIM (Payload Instrument Module) provided accommodation for three payload instruments (Figure 18): MADRAS, SAPHIR and ScaRaB.
 The GPS-ROS instrument is included on the platform itself.
 The bottom deck of PIM is attached to the main bus along the central cylinder through an aluminum alloy ring.
 Four additional gussets are provided connecting the edges of the PIM bottom deck and main bus top deck.

-MADRAS (Microwave Analysis and Detection of Rain and Atmosphere Systems):
+MADRAS (Microwave Analysis and Detection of Rain and Atmosphere Systems)

-MADRAS is a multi-frequency radiometer/imager designed and developed by ISRO with CNES providing the RF assembly (dish, horns, receivers).
+MADRAS was a multi-frequency radiometer/imager designed and developed by ISRO with CNES providing the RF assembly (dish, horns, receivers).
 The low-frequency receivers are "direct detection" type employing MMIC (Microwave Monolithic Integrated Circuit) technologies.
 The main objective of the microwave imager is to measure precipitation and cloud properties (integrated column precipitation content and integrated water vapor content, aerial distribution and intensity of precipitation, determination of convective cells).
 51)

-MADRAS is a five-frequency (9 channel) mechanical conical-scanning passive microwave radiometer providing brightness temperature measurements (the instrument is of the same type as SSM/I or TMI, the TRMM radiometer).
+MADRAS was a five-frequency (9 channel) mechanical conical-scanning passive microwave radiometer providing brightness temperature measurements (the instrument is of the same type as SSM/I or TMI, the TRMM radiometer).
 The frequencies of 89 and 157 GHz are responding to ice particles in cloud tops, thus permitting the detection of convective rain regions over land and sea.
-The lower frequency channels are employed over oceanic regions for the measurement of cloud liquid water and precipitation (absorption at 18.7 and 36.5 GHz, integrated water vapor at 23.8 GHz, and estimation of the sea surface wind speed with the 18.7 GHz channel.
+The lower frequency channels were employed over oceanic regions for the measurement of cloud liquid water and precipitation (absorption at 18.7 and 36.5 GHz, integrated water vapor at 23.8 GHz, and estimation of the sea surface wind speed with the 18.7 GHz channel.
 The polarization is in H+V, except for the 23.8 GHz channel which is only V polarized.